tari-project/rfcs/src/RFC-0181_BulletproofsPlus.md

 However, we note that the overall complexity between the inner-product arguments in the proving systems is similar in terms of group operations; outside of these inner-product arguments, Bulletproofs+ requires fewer group operations.
 Overall efficiency is likely to depend on specific optimizations.

-In practice, verification of a single 64-bit range proof in the Tari Bulletproofs+ implementation is about 10% faster than in the Dalek Bulletproofs updated fork.
+In practice, generation of a single 64-bit range proof in the Tari Bulletproofs+ implementation is about 10% faster than in the Dalek Bulletproofs updated fork, with similar performance for aggregated proofs.

 ## Changelog